6531503042/architecture-description-record/README.md

 # Title
-Microservices with Spring Boot gRPC
+1. Adopting gRPC for Efficient Inter-Service Communication

 ## Context
 Q: What is the issue that we're seeing that is motivating this decision or change?